msevi/TidyTuesdays/20_Volleyball/TidyTuesday_20.md

 Tidy Tuesday: Beach volleyball
 ==============================

-The objective for this week is to visualize beach volleyball data.
+The objective for this week is to visualize beach <a href="https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-19/readme.md" target="_blank">volleyball data</a>.
 Since the given dataset is quite extensive, I will focus the efforts on looking at the trajectory of the best ranked male and female players according to this <a href="https://en.wikipedia.org/wiki/FIVB_Beach_Volleyball_World_Rankings" target="_blank">wikipedia entry</a>.
 Top male players as of 2018 are: Phil Dalhausser & Nick Lucena, and top female players as of 2018 are: Melissa Humana-Paredes & Sarah Pavan.

 The stats include:
 \* tot\_aces: point ending serves